RaspAP/raspap-webgui/.github/ISSUE_TEMPLATE/bug_report.md

 **Before submitting an issue**

-All submitters MUST read this first https://github.com/billz/raspap-webgui/wiki/Reporting-issues
+All submitters MUST read this first https://docs.raspap.com/issues/

 Have a question or want to suggest a feature?
-You may do so here https://github.com/billz/raspap-webgui/discussions
+Start or join a discussion https://github.com/billz/raspap-webgui/discussions

 * [ ] This is a bug report
 * [ ] I searched existing issues before opening this one